Jayesh-Vadnere/IMDB_Movies_Analysis/README.md

 E. Budget Analysis: Explore the relationship between movie budgets and their financial success.
 Task: Analyze the correlation between movie budgets and gross earnings, and identify the movies with the highest profit margin.

 ![](E0.PNG)

 ![](E.PNG)

 Correlation between gross and budget is calculated using correl() function.

 ![](E01.PNG)

 max() function is used to caculate the highest profit and xlookup() is used to calculate the name of highest profit movie.

 Insights:
-• Correlation is near to 0 than to 1, hence weak linear correlation between budget and gross.
+• Correlation is near to 0 than to 1, hence weak linear correlation between budget and gross.<br/>
 • AvatarÂ has the highest profit of 523505847.